Noble-Lab/hic-helper/README.md

 For technical problems or questions, please reach out to Xiao Wang (wang3702@uw.edu) and Anupama Jha (anupamaj@uw.edu).

-# Add a pointer to readthedocs here, and then eliminate everything below this line. ---Bill
+# Add a pointer to readthedocs here, and then move the text in the subsequent section into readthedocs. ---Bill

 ## Installation
 Configure software dependency